Phorklift/phorklift/README.md

   end
   ```

-`h2d.subrequest()` creates a Phorklift sub-request, and returns after it
+`phl.subrequest()` creates a Phorklift sub-request, and returns after it
 finishes.
 But Phorklift switches to process other events during this time.
 So the script looks like blocking but the underlying is asynchronous.